 Eliot Turner is a senior associate in the Houston office, where he works in the antitrust disputes group and represents clients in defending and prosecuting claims under Sections 1 and 2 of the Sherman Act, as well as Section 7 of the Clayton Act and state antitrust laws.
-Eliot also counsels clients on antitrust issues and represents them in government investigations.
+Eliot also counsels clients on antitrust issues, including requirements of the Hart-Scott-Rodino Antitrust Improvements Act, and represents them in government investigations.

 Eliot returned to the firm in 2012 after completing two federal clerkships.
 From 2010 to 2011, Eliot clerked for Judge Phyllis Kravitch of the US Court of Appeals for the 11th Circuit in Atlanta, and from 2009 to 2010, he clerked for Chief Judge Royce C. Lamberth of the US District Court for the District of Columbia.

-Eliot is a member of the editorial board of Litigation, the journal of the American Bar Association's Section of Litigation.
+Eliot is an executive editor of Litigation, the journal of the American Bar Association's Section of Litigation.
+He is also the chair of the Houston Bar Association's Antitrust Section.

-Eliot is member of the Texas bar.
+Eliot is member of the Texas and District of Columbia bars.
 He is also admitted to practice before the US District Court for the Southern District of Texas, the US District Court for the Western District of Texas, the US District Court for the District of Columbia, and the US Court of Appeals for the Fourth Circuit and has appeared in various federal courts throughout the country.

-2008 - J.D., with Honors, The University of Texas School of Law
+JD, with Honors, The University of Texas School of Law, 2008

 While at The University of Texas, Eliot was an Articles Editor of the Texas Law Review and a member of the school's Supreme Court Clinic, in which he co-authored petitions for certiorari, merits briefs, and amicus briefs filed with the US Supreme Court.